• Skip to content

 What is lactose intolerance?

-Lactose intolerance is when the gut can’t break down lactose.
-This problem happens because there isn’t enough lactase in the small intestine.
+This problem with breaking down lactose happens when there isn’t enough lactase in the small intestine.

 Lactose is a sugar present in all breastmilk, dairy milk and other dairy products.
 It makes up 5-7% of breastmilk, infant formula and dairy products.